-Background and objective Different lung function trajectories through life can lead to COPD in adulthood.
-This study investigated whether circulating levels of biomarkers can differentiate those with accelerated (AD) from normal decline (ND) trajectories.
+Background and objective.
+Different lung function trajectories through life can lead to chronic obstructive pulmonary disease (COPD) in adulthood.
+This study investigates if circulating levels of biomarkers can differentiate those with accelerated (AD) from normal decline (ND) trajectories.

-Methods The Tasmanian Longitudinal Health Study (TAHS) is a general population study that measured spirometry and followed up participants from ages 7 to 53 years.
-Based on their forced expiratory volume in 1 s (FEV_1) trajectories from age 7 to 53 years, this analysis included those with COPD at age 53 years (60 with AD and 94 with ND) and controls (n=720) defined as never-smokers with an average FEV_1 trajectory.
+Methods.
+The Tasmanian Longitudinal Health Study (TAHS) is a general population study that measured spirometry and followed up participants from ages 7 to 53 years.
+Based on their FEV1 trajectories from age 7 to 53 years, this analysis included those with COPD at age 53 years (60 with AD and 94 with ND) and controls (C, n=720) defined as never smokers with an average FEV1 trajectory.
 Circulating levels of selected biomarkers determined at 53 and 45 years of age were compared between trajectories.

-Results showed that CC16 levels (an anti-inflammatory protein) were lower and C-reactive protein (CRP) (a pro-inflammatory marker) higher in the AD than in the ND trajectory.
-Higher CC16 levels were associated with a decreased risk of belonging to the AD trajectory (OR=0.79 (0.63-0.98) per unit increase) relative to ND trajectory.
-Higher CRP levels were associated with an increased risk of belonging to the AD trajectory (OR=1.07, 95% CI: 1.00-1.13, per unit increase).
-Levels of CC16 (area under the curve (AUC) =0.69, 95% CI: 0.56-0.81, p=0.002), CRP (AUC=0.63, 95% CI: 0.53-0.72, p=0.01) and the combination of both (AUC=0.72, 95% CI: 0.60-0.83, p<0.001) were able to discriminate between the AD and ND trajectories.
-Other quantified biomarkers (interleukin (IL)-4, IL-5, IL-6, IL-10 and tumour necrosis factor-α (TNF-α)) were not significantly different between AD, ND and controls.
+Results.
+Results showed that CC16 levels (an anti-inflammatory protein) were lower and CRP (a pro-inflammatory marker) higher in the AD than in the ND trajectory.
+Higher CC16 levels were associated with a decreased risk of belonging to the AD trajectory (OR=0.79 [0.63-0.98] per unit increase) relative to ND trajectory.
+Higher CRP levels were associated with an increased risk of belonging to the AD trajectory (OR=1.07 [1.00, 1.13] per unit increase).
+Levels of CC16 (AUC=0.69 [95%CI: 0.56-0.81], p=0.002), CRP (AUC=0.63 [0.53-0.72], p=0.01) and the combination of both (AUC=0.72 [0.60-0.83], p<0.001) were able to discriminate between the AD and ND trajectories.
+Other quantified biomarkers (IL4, IL5, IL6, IL10 and TNFα) were not significantly different between AD, ND and C.

-Conclusions Circulating levels of CRP and CC16 measured in late adulthood identify different lung function trajectories (AD versus ND) leading to COPD at age 53 years.
+Conclusions.
+Circulating levels of CRP and CC16 measured in late adulthood identify different lung function trajectories (AD vs ND) leading to COPD at age 53 years.